-In Los Angeles the police are publicizing their new body camera program rolling out what will amount to 7,000 police body cams in the next coming years.
+In Los Angeles the police have been publicizing their new body camera program rolling out what will amount to 7,000 police body cams in the next coming years.
 Those of us who have been around cops with body cameras the last few years are not only not impressed, but critical of fanfare over the measure even though we haven’t seen any evidence it prevents police harassment real time.
+In fact, the opposite is true.
+Police harassment is increased with the use of body cameras.
 In 2015 alone “1138 people were killed by police in the US.
 That’s every 7hrs and 48 minutes someone was killed by cops.
 LAPD led the country.
 Here’s the link to these stats as published by Guardian newspaper: http://www.theguardian.com/us-news/ng-interactive/2015/jun/01/the-counted-map-us-police-killings

-Instead of much demanded police accountability, the quick to band-aid body camera “reform” actually works to expand the power of the police and further alienates and objectifies the people they police.
+Instead of much demanded police accountability, the quick to band-aid body camera programs called “reform” actually work to expand the power of the police and further alienate and objectify the people they police.

 1. Where did the idea for body cams come from?

 You might be familiar with the term and the tactic of Copwatch.
-It is most likely that body cams have been adapted in order to neutralize the tactics of copwatch, people deliberately observing, filming and documenting police harassment in their neighborhoods.
-This has been done for years with roots in the black panther struggle, through purposeful counter patrols from LA to NY, and by decentralizing the tactic and encouraging everyone to FILM THE POLICE.
+It is most likely that body cams have been adapted by the state in order to neutralize and counteract the tactics of copwatch, people deliberately observing, filming and documenting police harassment in their neighborhoods.
+This has been done for years with roots of intervening in police harassment going back to the black panther struggle, through purposeful counter patrols from LA to NY, and by decentralizing the tactic and encouraging everyone to FILM THE POLICE.

 2. When did it become branded “reform”?